UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 darsync check
 ```

-???- question "How do I give the arguments from the command line?"
+???- question "Can I also give the arguments on the command line?"

     If you prefer to specify everything from the command-line, do: